Marketing my business on my terms shouldn’t be that difficult. And yet, the critics are often out in force. Yet I am reminded of these great words:

 - I work at my business because it gives me satisfaction

-- Each week I average 20 hours a week dedicated self education in marketing, copywriting, behavioural psychology and/or business because I love learning about my chosen industry
+- I study my butt off in marketing, copywriting, behaviour and psychology, community management and/or business because I love learning about my chosen industry

 - I rarely walk away from a project thinking “well, that was horrible”- I doubt many of my critics can say the same

-- I have a huge library of content people use and my click throughs, conversions and social media response are getting higher all the time
+- I have a huge library of content people use and my click thru, conversions and social media response are getting higher all the time

-- I’ve never paid to advertise myself and get all of my work through either word of mouth or because someone admires my style and philosophy and gets in touch
+- I get the majority of my work through either word of mouth or because someone admires my style and philosophy and gets in touch

 - I’m super proud of some of the awesome projects I have been part of